Curriculum doesn’t matter. In the traditional sense, It’s a twentieth century idea that failed back then and largely continues to fail today.

 - Is supported in this work by interdisciplinary teams

 - Demonstrates an active engagement with the Arts, Wellness and Communication

 The above scenario presupposes that schools will be brave enough to abandon traditional grading systems, the nonsense of credits, bell schedules, discrete subjects; knowledge, age, and year content linearity.
 While the core values and skills of our educational programs would be retained and almost certainly deepened, they would no longer be “delivered” … they would be absorbed through the goal of achieving some fulfilling and exciting learning explorations.
 Students would share in the management of their own learning, their own digital presence, their own progress towards “graduation” (and maybe this archaic concept will also be disposed of).

 Traditional schooling will not go away.
 It is ingrained in who we are.
-But there is a more radical alternative that is imminent.
+But there is a more optimistic and open alternative that is imminent.
 The game of chance makes losers of us all.